France Summer Service Program

 The Global Works chaperoned Group Flight departs from New York (JFK) for this program.
 Airfare is not included in the tuition.
 Please visit the Group Flight Portal to book your flight after enrollment and Flight & Travel Arrangements for more information about travel days.

 Please note that this itinerary is subject to change.

 Participants may be subject to additional expenses related to entry requirements to your destination and/or re-entry to your home country.
 Global Works does not cover these expenses.
 Additional costs may include, but are not limited to, COVID tests, insurance, or other.
 See our Covid-19 FAQ’s for more information.
 The most up to date requirements can be found via links on your login page on the Flight and Travel Day Instruction form after enrollment.

 Adventure & Cultural Activities

 We will stay in the medieval town of Carcassonne in the South of France.
-We will room in locally run hotels in town that typically host 2-4 students per room.
+We will live in hotels close to local families.
 During the day, we will have the opportunity to interact with local families and do service work.